tvartom/ansible-role-gather_facts/README.md

 tvartom.gather_facts
 ====================

-A role to gather facts from var/files and the host.
+An Ansible role to gather facts from var/files and the host.

 Install role
 ------------